How to Find a Gay Therapist: 6 Things to Look For

 1. More than gay-friendly

-As a therapist of LGBT+ people, it’s not enough to be gay-friendly.
-As an LGBT+ person, it’s essential to look for a therapist that is both gay informed and gay-affirming.
+As a therapist of LGBTQIA+ people, it’s not enough to be gay-friendly.
+As an LGBTQIA+ person, it’s essential to look for a therapist who is both gay-informed and provides gay-affirmative psychotherapy.

-While it’s necessary to be open and welcoming to you as an LGBT+ person, it’s equally vital for your therapist to understand the issues that you face and to affirm your LGBT+ identity.
+While it’s necessary to be open and welcoming to you as an LGBTQIA+ person, it’s equally vital for your therapist to understand the issues that you face and to affirm your LGBTQIA+ identity.

 There’s nothing wrong with you for being gay, and you deserve to be treated with positive regard.
-The issues that you face as a gay, bisexual, lesbian, queer, transgender, or non-binary individual in a hetero-normative world are different than the problems a straight person will face.
+The issues that you face as part of the LGBTQ community as a lesbian, gay, bisexual, queer, transgender, or non-binary individual who lives in a hetero-normative world are different from the problems a straight person will face.

-If your therapist is not informed about the experiences you struggle with, they can’t help you the way you need.
-Therefore, it’s crucial to find a therapist with these values and beliefs to provide the counselling and support that you need.
+If your therapist is not informed about the experiences and unique challenges you struggle with, they can’t help you the way you need.
+Therefore, it’s crucial to find a therapist with these values and beliefs to provide the counselling and support services that you need.

-You can use the internet to find your gay therapist and use it as a vehicle to facilitate your therapy.
-There are many resources available online to help you source a therapist, including databases of mental health professionals (local or specialised), websites for professional associations, support groups, and forums.
+You can use the internet to find a gay therapist who provides online therapy and use it as a vehicle to facilitate your therapy.
+There are many resources available online to help you source a therapist.
+These includes databases of mental health professionals (local or specialised), websites for professional associations, support groups, and forums.

-If you can’t find a local therapist that meets your needs, distance therapy (or online therapy) is another avenue to pursue.
+If you can’t find a local therapist who can provide a safe space and meet your needs, distance therapy (or online therapy) is another avenue to pursue.
 This alternative to traditional treatment allows you to reach a broader range of counsellors in various locations.

-It’s imperative that you find a counsellor that’s a good fit for you and can meet your needs.
-Don’t settle for less than you need because you can’t find the right local professional.
+It’s imperative that you find a counsellor who’s a good fit for you so you can show your authentic self and help you with self-discovery.
+Don’t settle for less than you need because you can’t find the right local professional who can address your anxiety disorders and trauma from family violence and who can help you build resilience.

 Therapists often offer different forms of online therapy to reach clients in different locations and to meet a range of different needs.
 Ask your therapist about the options they provide for distance therapy.